bkacjios/lua-mumble/README.md

 # Removes all object files, generated protobuf c/h files, dependency files, and mumble.so
 make clean

+# Makes everything
+make all

+# Use LUAVER override to change what version of lua it should be compiled for
-# Makes everything for the provided LUAVER (luajit, lua5.1, lua5.2, lua5.3)
+# luajit, lua5.1, lua5.2, lua5.3 are all acceptable options
-# Defaults to lua5.1
 make all LUAVER=lua5.1

 # Make everything with debug flags for use with a debugger